14 May Pre-Approval vs Pre-Qualification

 As TD puts it, a “Pre-approval means that a lender has stated in writing that you qualify for a mortgage loan based on your current income and credit history.
 A pre-approval usually specifies a term, interest rate and mortgage amount.
 A pre-approval is typically valid for a brief period of time and usually has a number of conditions that must be met.”

-To get a pre-approval done, you often meet in person with your mortgage specialist or mortgage broker who will request a number of supporting documents from you.
+To get a pre-approval, you often meet in person with your mortgage specialist or mortgage broker who will request a number of supporting documents from you.
 They will verify your credit, income, work situation, debt levels, and savings/ability to provide a downpayment.
 Based on the type of property you are hoping to buy, they will also discuss how that impacts the lending requirements (ie. a six unit investment property vs a first home for personal use).

 People who are seriously thinking about buying or are ready to start searching for a home to buy.
 Before you start going out and looking at homes, I STRONGLY recommend that you have a pre-approval done!
 There is nothing worse than walking into a home you think you can afford, falling in love, and then finding out your budget isn’t even close.

-Avoid the disappointment, and get a pre-approval!
+Avoid the disappointment of just a pre-qualification, and get a pre-approval!